 Facing some implications to health and following her daughter’s move to University she moved back to her home county, choosing the market town of Ulverston as a base to be near the remaining members of her immediate and extended family.

 Where health allows she enjoys archery, reading, gardening, interior design, history, music, guitar and writing.
-She remains ever curious about others and has an obsession about architecture, particularly Georgian!
+She remains ever curious about others and has an obsession with architecture, particularly Georgian!
+She is currently debating on returning to the deferred PhD or retraining for an MSc in Forensic Psychology.

 Q & A